AI is enhancing performance and even scouting future talent in elite sport. Sports technology and data are key to success, but come with legal risks.

 Others point to the explosion in the popularity of women’s football and the consequential growth in the fixture schedule as the cause of so many ACL injuries by increasing the demands on players’ bodies.

-The gruelling run of major tournaments in recent years has included a pandemic-delayed Olympics in 2021, a European Championship shifted back by 12 months for the same reason in 2022 and the Women’s World Cup in 2023 — all on top of WSL and Champions League fixtures.
-It seems that players aren’t going to be able to rest any time soon with the Paris Olympics taking place in 2024 followed by the next European Championships in 2025.
+The gruelling run of major tournaments in recent years has included a pandemic-delayed Olympics in 2021, a European Championship shifted back by 12 months for the same reason in 2022, the Women’s World Cup in 2023 and the Paris Olympics in 2024 — all on top of the WSL and Champions League fixtures.
+It seems that players aren’t going to be able to rest any time soon with the 2025 European Championships kicking off in July 2025.

 With the likes of Sam Kerr racking up an astonishing 3,411 minutes of action during the 22/23 season across all competitions, it’s unsurprising that players are suffering injuries.